lthurl/lthurl/README.md

 <h1 align="center">Hi 👋, I'm Lisette (she/her/hers) </h1>
-<p align="left"> I am a Master of Arts candidate in Columbia University's Quantitative Methods in the Social Sciences program.
-Currently, I am working as a research assistant at the New York State Psychiatric Institute working on TDCS and its effect on depression and anxiety.
-Using my background in psych, one of my current projects involves analyzing the effect the pandemic has had on rates of depression and anxiety in the United States.</p>
+<p align="left"> I am a Master of Arts graduate from Columbia University's Quantitative Methods in the Social Sciences program, going into my PhD Program of Clinical Psychology at Seattle Pacific University.
+Previously, I worked as a research assistant at the New York State Psychiatric Institute working on TDCS and its effect on depression and anxiety.
+Using my background in psych, my Masters Thesis involves analyzing the effect the pandemic has had on rates of depression and anxiety in the United States.</p>

 <br>
 <h4 align="center">Connect with me:</h4>